 Some shelters can be built with no tools

-The debris hut, also known as a leaf hut, can be built without tools.
-All you need is the available material at hand.
-Make sure the spot you choose for your debris hut is plentiful in debris.
+The debris hut, also known as a leaf hut, can be built without saws and axes, All you need is the available material at hand.
+Make sure the spot you choose for your debris hut is plentiful in material to build it.

 Survival skills and snow shelters